MorningLightMountain713/fluxwallet/docs/_static/manuals.install.rst

 scrypt.
 The pycryptodome library is pure Python so it doesn't need any C compilers installed.
 But this will run slower.

-Update Bitcoinlib
+Update fluxwallet
 -----------------

 Before you update make sure to backup your database!
-Also backup your settings files in ./bitcoinlib/config if you have made any changes.
+Also backup your settings files in ./fluxwallet/config if you have made any changes.

 If you installed the library with pip upgrade with

 .. code-block:: none

-    $ pip install bitcoinlib --upgrade
+    $ pip install fluxwallet --upgrade

 Otherwise pull the git repository.

 After an update it might be necessary to update the config files.
-The config files will be overwritten with new versions if you delete the .bitcoinlib/install.log file.
+The config files will be overwritten with new versions if you delete the .fluxwallet/install.log file.

 .. code-block:: none

-    $ rm .bitcoinlib/install.log
+    $ rm .fluxwallet/install.log

 If the new release contains database updates you have to migrate the database with the updatedb.py command.
 This program extracts keys and some wallet information from the old database and then creates a new database.